 1. Internet Service Provider (ISP)

 ISPs are in the business of selling bandwidth.
 It is the main interest of the company and its shareholders.
 Everything else is much less important.
 They have to move fast and be aggressive in sales because market consolidation is often just around the corner, and only the biggest will survive.
-Yes, you need ISPs to deliver bandwidth, but letting them design and manage your Wi-Fi is an entirely different story.
+Yes, you need ISPs to deliver bandwidth, and ideally two ISPs for service redundancy, but letting them design and manage your Wi-Fi is an entirely different story.

 • Every change of an ISP will force you to change the hotel’s captive portal and the whole Wi-Fi management system.

 • ISPs lack the specific knowledge of a hotel Wi-Fi design.
 They copy-paste across market verticals.